mcavaliere/BYOBoilerplate/README.md

 # BYOBoilerplate

-Simple, Rails-inspired, fully-customizable code generators for any damn language you'd like.
+**[ALPHA]** Simple, Rails-inspired, fully-customizable code generators for any damn language you'd like.

 Written in NodeJS.
 Uses the Liquid templating language.